missing-semester-cn/missing-semester-cn.github.io/_2020/potpourri.md

 traffic, and possibly sell information about it to third parties.
 Choosing a bad VPN provider is often worse than not using one in the first place.

+In a pinch, MIT [runs a VPN](https://ist.mit.edu/vpn) for its students, so that may be worth taking a look at.
+Also, if you're going to roll your own, give [WireGuard](https://www.wireguard.com/) a look.

 ## Markdown